Japanese destroyer Kawakaze (1936): Sinking of USS Northampton

 However, Kawakaze scored the biggest success of the battle.
 About 10 minutes after Pensacola was hit, Kawakaze is generally credited for landing the two torpedoes that gouged the heavy cruiser USS Northampton.
 Unlike Honolulu, which ended up the only US cruiser without damage, Northampton continued to sail in a straight line to engage the enemy, firing off several salvos without obtaining a hit until Kawakaze's torpedoes made their mark right next to each other on the port side on the ship's back half, one hitting and destroying engine room, and the other hitting right behind her turret 3.
-The damage detonated her fuel takes, flooded three of her four propellers and left the cruiser dead in the water, and started a gigantic fire inside the ship.
-Northampton immediately listed at 10 degrees, and as flooding and fires quickly overwhelmed damage control, the list increased more and more until the abandon ship order with issued.
+The damage detonated her fuel tanks, flooded three of her four propellers and left the cruiser dead in the water, and started a gigantic fire inside the ship.
+Northampton immediately listed at 10 degrees, and as flooding and fires quickly overwhelmed damage control, the list increased more and more until the abandon ship order was issued.
 Over a period of two hours and sixteen minutes, Northampton sank by the stern, taking 50 men with her.
 Kawakaze was not damaged during the battle.

 In December and through the end of January 1943, Kawakaze continued in transport operations to Guadalcanal and to Kolombangara.
 On the 12th of December, Kawakaze in conjunction with gunfire her sistership Suzukaze sank the torpedo boat PT-44.
 Kawakaze then shifted to troop evacuation missions from Guadalcanal from February.
-On the 1st of February 1943, while patrolling off Guadalcanal, Kawakaze sank the motor torpedo boats PT-37 and PT-111.
+On the 1st of February 1943, while taking part in Operation Ke, off Guadalcanal, Kawakaze sank the motor torpedo boats PT-37 and PT-111.